gbatsimm/CHEME_5440_FINAL/README.md

 #### Core Contents:

 Note, some features of the jupyter files can be hard to read in the GitHub preview.
 For best readability, download the ipynb files.
+Particularly tex style equations in markdown often take a good amount of time to load in the preview.

 `5440_FINAL_Problem1.ipynb` contains the complete solution (in python 3) to Problem 1